Zuellni/ComfyUI-ExLlama-Nodes/README.md

 ```

 > [!CAUTION]
-> If none of the included wheels work for you or there are any ExLlama-related errors while the nodes are loading, try to install it manually following the [official instructions](https://github.com/turboderp/exllamav2#installation).
+> If none of the wheels work for you or there are any ExLlama-related errors while the nodes are loading, try to install it manually following the [official instructions](https://github.com/turboderp/exllamav2#installation).
 Keep in mind that wheels >= `0.0.13` require Torch 2.2.

 ## Usage
 Only EXL2 and 4-bit GPTQ models are supported.
 You can find a lot of them on [Hugging](https://huggingface.co/LoneStriker) [Face](https://huggingface.co/TheBloke).
 Refer to the model card in each repository for details about quant differences and instruction formats.